-Medicaid for Medical Marijuana?
+Does Medicaid pay for Medical Marijuana?

 Does Medicaid cover medical marijuana?
 The answer is, yes and no. While some prescription drugs containing cannabinoid compounds are covered by Medicaid, what we typically think of as medical marijuana is not.
 In this post, we’ll discuss why that is, and go over which prescription drugs containing cannabinoids are covered by Medicaid.

-Does Medicaid cover medical marijuana?
-Unfortunately, it does not.
-However, there are some cannabinoid-based drugs that might be covered for some patients on Medicaid without the need for a medical marijuana card.
-Moreover, attitudes toward medical marijuana are changing quickly and cannabis policy reforms might facilitate insurance coverage of medical marijuana some time in the future.
+Attitudes toward medical marijuana are changing quickly and cannabis policy reforms might facilitate insurance coverage of medical marijuana some time in the future.

 The problem is that in the eyes of the U.S. federal government, marijuana is still categorized as an illegal Schedule I Controlled Substance — a category reserved for drugs that supposedly have no medical use.